gm0t/react-sticky-el/README.md

 #### Other props
-All other props (such as className, style, etc..) will be applyed to the `holder` element.
+All other props (such as className, style, etc..) will be applied to the `holder` element.

 ## Advanced usage